City Guide

 Alaska Denali National Park

-As Alaska is the largest and most remote state in the U.S., it’s no surprise that it also has loads of national parks.
-While California technically has the most national parks of any state (nine), Alaska’s eight national parks occupy the most land, including some of the vast wilderness and arctic regions in the northern part of the state.
+Alaska is the largest and most remote state in the U.S., and all that open space lends to loads of national parks.
+While California technically has the most national parks of any state with nine, Alaska’s eight national parks occupy more land overall, including both forested and arctic regions.

-Anchorage makes a great base in the southern part of the state (and there are daily direct flights from Seattle!).
-From there, you can drive, take the train, or fly to Fairbanks.
-From either city, you can easily get into the mountains, visit Denali National Park, or even witness the Northern Lights.
+The city of Anchorage makes an excellent home base, and there are daily direct flights from Seattle — so it’s not as remote as you think.
+Then, you can drive, take the train, or fly to the city of Fairbanks.
+From either city, you can quickly get to the mountains, visit stunning Denali National Park, and witness the awe-inspiring spectacle of aurora borealis (also known as the Northern Lights).

 Idaho